Practice Areas

 Collection of Discharged Debts Prohibited

-The bankruptcy discharge prohibits any creditors attempt to collect from the debtor a debt that has been discharged.
-For example, a creditor is not permitted to contact a debtor by mail, phone, or otherwise, to file or continue a lawsuit, to attach wages or other property, or to take any other action to collect a discharged debt from the debtor.
-[In a case involving community property: There are also special rules that protect certain community property owned by the debtor’s spouse, even if that spouse did not file a bankruptcy case.]
-A creditor who violates this order can be required to pa damages and attorney’s fees to the debtor.
+The bankruptcy discharge prohibits any creditors’ attempt to collect from the debtor a debt that has been discharged.
+For example, a creditor is not permitted to contact a debtor by mail, phone, or otherwise to file or continue a lawsuit, to attach wages or other property, or to take any other action to collect a discharged debt from the debtor.
+In a case involving community property, there are also special rules that protect certain community property owned by the debtor’s spouse, even if that spouse did not file a bankruptcy case.
+A creditor who violates this order can be required to pay damages and attorney’s fees to the debtor.

 Debts That are Discharged